 It’s not uncommon for a horse to start rolling in a patch of dirt or mud the second you turn him out, and while it may seem crazy to us there is a method to his madness.
 Rolling is part of their natural behavior and can help to determine their status within the herd but it can also be a method of grooming as well as a sign of the horse’s happiness.

-Like a lot of animals, horses like to leave their scent on things as a way of communicating with other horses and rolling is part of this.
+Like a lot of animals, horses like to leave their scent on things as a way of communicating with other horses, and rolling is part of this.
 The scent that’s left by a horse rolling will tell the other horses a lot about the horse, from their age to their gender and to some extent how they’re feeling.

 You might be surprised to know that, as part of that communication, horses also use rolling to determine their social status.
 The more dominant horses will have a favourite rolling spot and will be the last to roll in it.
 This means that their scent is the strongest and therefore their rank is higher within the herd.

-Rolling as a form of grooming
+Horse can roll as a way of grooming themselves

 A dry dusty ground can work wonders when it comes to removing dried in sweat as well as dead hairs or flakes of skin and horses know this.
 It can also work like a massage to loosen up muscles that are feeling a bit tight.